stencila/website/site/blog/humane-sheets/index.md

 ---
+extends: blog-post
 title: A spreadsheet file format for humans
 author: Nokome Bentley
 date: 24 April 2016
 abstract: |
   Spreadsheets are reactive programming environments that are usually only interacted with via a visual grid interface.
 For most other programming environments, the primary interface is a text file format specifically designed for humans.
 In contrast, spreadsheet file formats have been designed for machines, not humans.
 This post proposes a human friendly format for spreadsheets that can be used as an alternative interface for viewing and editing spreadsheets.
 ---

 # Why?